Simayawan/WADS-Project/README.md

 ## 14. Known Limitations & Future Improvements

 ### Current Limitations

-- [List any known bugs or limitations]
-- AI responses may vary...
+- AI Responses may include halucinations, especially when the AI does not connect to the internet.
 - OCR accuracy depends on image quality and colors of the background
+- OCR only accepts PNG and JPEG
-- - Passwords are stored in plain text as bcrypt hashing not yet implemented
+- Passwords are stored in plain text as bcrypt hashing not yet implemented

 ### Future Improvements
-- [List planned enhancements]

 - Support for more file formats in OCR
 - Multi-language support
 - Implement bycrpt hashing for more security
+- Add more file type support for OCR functionality
+- Better UI
+- Calculator widget to give users a more intuitive way to input their equations

 ### AI Limitations & Risks
 - LLM may occasionally produce incorrect answers (hallucination)
 - OCR accuracy decreases with poor image quality
-- OCR only accepts PNG and JPEG
 - Prompt injection risks mitigated but not fully eliminated
 - No rate limiting on API endpoints — susceptible to abuse/spam